raford/pdxbikes/README.md

 # pdxbikes
 A data analysis project using Portland's Biketown PDX data.

-This is a new project that I am currently working on.
+**This is a new project that I am currently working on.
 I will be updating it as I go along.
+Once complete I will remove this line, and have a better README.md file**

 The goal is to have this be a "full stack" data science project.